How the School met the Reef

 Description automatically generated

-After testing several parameters such as salinity, water quality, depth and pH, we found the site suitable for restoration through coral recruitment.
+After testing several parameters such as salinity, water quality, depth and pH, we found the site suitable for restoration through coral recruitment .
 Despite the ongoing economic crisis in Sri Lanka, which is affecting transportation, our team along with several volunteers from Earthlanka and the collaboration of the Marine Environmental Authority managed to deploy three reef balls into the site with around 50 fragments of Acropora and Porites attached to them.
-These heavy reef balls would not have made it to the ocean without the local fisherman’s immense support, who had their “oruwa” artisanal fishing boat ready.
+These heavy reef balls would not have made it to the ocean without the immense support of the local fisherman who had their oruwa artisanal fishing boat ready.

 Back to school

-Secondly, we also conducted two sessions on ocean literacy for 42 students living within the vicinity of Kalkudah.
-The program mainly focused on the importance of coastal ecosystems and how to conserve them.
-Interactive sessions were also part of the program and included the modelling of coastal ecosystems, as well as SCUBA diving.
+At the same time, we also conducted two sessions on ocean literacy for 42 students living within the vicinity of Kalkudah.
+The program was mainly focused on the importance of coastal ecosystems and how to conserve them.
+Interactive sessions were also part of the program and included the modeling of coastal ecosystems, as well as scuba diving.

 A person holding a sign